By Craig // June 26, 2012 // 14 Comments

 For great deals, be sure to visit the Premium Outlets.
 You could easily spend a whole day browsing here.

-Events and Festivals in Orlando
+Events & Festivals in Orlando

-Each of the theme parks offers special events throughout the year.
-But if you had to only hit one, visit the Epcot International Food & Wine Festival in the fall.
+If you had to only hit one, visit the Epcot International Food & Wine Festival in the fall.

 Sample-size plates are available for purchase featuring cuisine from around the world.
 It’s a favorite of tourists and locals.